I have written too much history to have faith in it and if anyone thinks I’m wrong, I am inclined to agree with him.

 Meaning

-In the quote “I have written too much history to have faith in it and if anyone thinks I’m wrong, I am inclined to agree with him.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.
+The message behind “I have written too much history to have faith in it and if anyone thinks I’m wrong, I am inclined to agree with him.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme